valyagolev/django-requestlogger/README.md

 `REQUEST_LOGGING_MODE` is a string with one of these values:

 * `all` (default) logs all requests to your database.
 Be careful to use it in production, since it can probably overwhelm your database.
 It does one `INSERT` query per request
-* `none` logs nothing, it's useful if you want to switch it off quickly
+* `off` logs nothing, it's useful if you want to switch it off quickly
 * `paranoid` mode

+`REQUEST_LOGGING_EXCLUDE_URLS` is a list of regular expressions (`['^/admin/', '^/favicon.ico']` by default).
+All requests to urls that match at least one of these won't be logged.
+Please note that, unlike the urlconf, there is a slash in the beginning of each path, so you should start your path with `^/` (if match from the beginning is needed).

 # Security implications